All Episodes

 And what went wrong is that actual citizens can vote in the award I happen to win, not just leftists.

-One more line from the AP story.
+One more line from the AP story that Mr. Snerdley furnished me this morning.

-And Mr. Snerdley furnished me this morning a book talking about Rush Revere and the Brave Pilgrims.
+A book, talking about Rush Revere and the Brave Pilgrims.

-A book that landed high on the best seller lists of Amazon and other outlets despite limited mainstream coverage.
+A book that landed high on the bestseller lists of Amazon and other outlets despite limited mainstream coverage.

-They just so ticked off.
+They're just so ticked off.

 What that means is, hey, nobody in the mainstream media even talked about his book, and yet he ends up on the top of the list.